AnujPanthri/Imagine-Color/README.md

 - [X] Make a simple Model (**colgen-1**)
 - Make it based on character level tokenization
+- It ignores special characters and replace them with a " "
 - [ ] Model with word-embedding (**colgen-2**)
 - Make it based on word level tokenization
 - don't use precalculated word embeddings